microsoft/MLOpsPython/docs/getting_started.md

 # Getting Started with this Repo

+## Create an Azure DevOps organization

+We use Azure DevOps for running our multi-stage pipeline with build(CI), ML training and scoring service release (CD) stages.
+If you don't already have an Azure DevOps organization, create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

+If you already have an Azure DevOps organization, create a [new project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).

 ## Clone or fork this repository

-## Create an Azure DevOps account

-We use Azure DevOps for running our multi-stage pipeline with build(CI), ML training and scoring service release (CD) stages.
-If you don't already have an Azure DevOps account, create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

-If you already have Azure DevOps account, create a [new project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).
+Fork this repository within GitHub, or clone it into your Azure DevOps project.

 ## Create an ARM Service Connection to deploy resources

-The repository includes a DevOps pipeline to deploy the Azure ML workspace and associated resources through Azure Resource Manager.
+This repository includes a YAML pipeline definition file for an Azure DevOps pipeline that will create the Azure ML workspace and associated resources through Azure Resource Manager.

 The pipeline requires an **Azure Resource Manager** [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).